-Working for the federal government features a variety of benefits, including having your agency contribute to your thrift savings plan.
+Working for the federal government features a variety of benefits, including having your agency contribute to your thrift savings plan (TSP).
+A TSP plan is the federal-employee counterpart of a private-sector 401(k) plan.
 If you are a federal civilian employee who was hired after January 1, 1984, you are eligible for matching contributions.
 If you don't take full advantage of the matching contributions, you're leaving money on the table.

 Matching Contribution Tax Treatment